madebymany/sir-trevor-js/Readme.md

 ``$ npm install``

-Make sure install the dependecies of bower.
-As you need jQuery, Eventable and Underscore while you are testing with Jasmine:

-``$ bower install``
+This should also install the dependencies of bower via the `postinstall` script.
+If you change bower dependencies, re-run this command.

 When completed you'll be able to run the various grunt commands provided: